ECCC-MSC/Wateroffice/docs/msc-geomet-wfs3-api-howto-en.md

 ### Exporting to CSV format

 Any query can be exported to CSV by adding `f=csv` to the request.
-E

 ### Sorting